The Zoo of Opers and Dualities

 \subsection{Twisted $(^LG,q)$, $(^LG,\epsilon)$-opers and dualities}

-A well-known example of the geometric Langlands correspondence, studied by Feigin, Frenkel, and their collaborators \cite{Feigin:1994in,Frenkel:2003qx,Frenkel:2004qy,FFTL:2010,Rybnikov:2010} can be formulated as a one-to-one correspondence between the spectrum of Gaudin models associated with Lie algebra $\mathfrak{g}$ and Miura $^LG$-oper connections on a projective line with trivial monodromy, regular singularities, and double pole irregular singularity at infinity.
+A well-known example of the geometric Langlands correspondence, studied in \cite{Feigin:1994in,Frenkel:2003qx,Frenkel:2004qy,FFTL:2010,Rybnikov:2010,MR2452191,MR2525775} can be formulated as a one-to-one correspondence between the spectrum of Gaudin models associated with Lie algebra $\mathfrak{g}$ and Miura $^LG$-oper connections on a projective line with trivial monodromy, regular singularities, and double pole irregular singularity at infinity.
 By $^LG$ we refer to the simply connected group associated with $^L\mathfrak{g}$.
 This allows the following reformulation of the duality \cite{Brinson:2021ww} -- there is a one-to-one correspondence between the solutions of the differential form of the $QQ$-system (\ref{qq-system}) (obtained in the limit $q\rightarrow 1$) and the relevant oper connections.
-At the same time, upon certain non-degeneracy conditions, the solutions to this differential $QQ$-system are in one-to-one correspondence with Bethe equations of Gaudin models.
+At the same time, assuming certain mild non-degeneracy conditions, the solutions to this differential $QQ$-system are in one-to-one correspondence with Bethe equations of Gaudin models.

 This correspondence has been recently successfully deformed to the case of XXX and XXZ models \cite{KSZ,Frenkel:2020}.
 Namely, there is a deformed analog of a connection, which is a meromorphic section $A\in \text{Hom}_{\mathcal{O}(\mathbb{P}^1)}(\mathcal{F}_{^LG}, \mathcal{F}_{^LG}^{q})$, where $\mathcal{F}_{^LG}$ is a principal $^LG$-bundle, $\mathcal{F}^{q}_{^LG}$ is a pull-back bundle with respect to either additive or multiplicative action with respect to parameter $q$.
 The Miura oper condition is related to two reductions of $\mathcal{F}_{^LG}$ to $\mathcal{F}_{^LB_{\pm}}$ to Borel subgroups $^LB_{\pm}$.
 The $(^LG,q)$-oper condition means that $A$ belongs to the Coxeter cell with respect to $B_-$, while the Miura condition implies that $A$ preserves $\mathcal{F}_{^LB_{+}}$.
-Locally that means
+Locally, that means

 where $g_i(z), \Lambda_i(z)$ are rational functions.
 The condition that $A$ has regular singularities means that $\{\Lambda_i(v)\}_{i=1,\dots, r}$ are polynomials.
 The zero monodromy condition and double pole singularity at infinity are modified to the condition that the $(^LG,q)$-oper connection is gauge equivalent to $Z\in ^L\!\!H$, i.e. $A(v)=U(q v)ZU(v)^{-1}$.